dbokhan/Help/Books/From GSM to LTE/test.md

 - If the subscriber changes their location while a connection is established with the  network, the MSC is part of the process that ensures that the connection is not interrupted and is rerouted to the next cell.
 This procedure is called handover.

 The Visitor Location Register (VLR) - which holds the record of each subscriber that is currently served by the MSC.
 These records are only copies of the original records, which are stored in the HLR.
-While the standards allow implementation of the VLR as an independent  hardware component, all vendors have implemented the VLR simply as a software com￾ponent in the MSC.
+While the standards allow implementation of the VLR as an independent  hardware component, all vendors have implemented the VLR simply as a software comoponent in the MSC.